AKIRA is an extremely influential cyberpunk anime movie.

 The notorious Walled City of Kowloon was aesthetically very cyberpunk, with lax building regulation, and weak law enforcement pushing it into dystopia territory for some.
 It was demolished between 1993-1994, however, so the amount of cyber was limited.

-This extends to its dependent states, such as Guernsey and particularly Sark, the former of which is run primarily by the owners of locally operating firms (who put all public construction through their firms, thus making the MP expenses look like nothing, and resulting in schools that are just refurbished warehouses, built for profit margin rather than a decent environment.) and English corporate employees (who abuse the island's tax status and purchase houses, perform routine maintenance and then sell them on at an inflated rate, meaning the average small house costs well over three times what it'd be worth in London), while the latter island recently repelled an attempt by the Barclay Brothers to put corporate sponsored politicians in power, effectively trying to annex the island as their personal corporate enclave.
+England's dependent states, such as Guernsey and particularly Sark, the former of which is run primarily by the owners of locally operating firms (who put all public construction through their firms, thus making the MP expenses look like nothing, and resulting in schools that are just refurbished warehouses, built for profit margin rather than a decent environment.) and English corporate employees (who abuse the island's tax status and purchase houses, perform routine maintenance and then sell them on at an inflated rate, meaning the average small house costs well over three times what it'd be worth in London), while the latter island recently repelled an attempt by the Barclay Brothers to put corporate sponsored politicians in power, effectively trying to annex the island as their personal corporate enclave.
 Following their failure, they pulled their investments from the island, collapsing its economy and causing the unemployment to rise to over 50%.